uwplse/PUMPKIN-PATCH/README.md

 You can look at the files to see how it is calling PUMPKIN, if you would like to try it on some of your own proofs.
-Also, if you look at patcher.ml4, there is some auxiliary commands you can call to do things like invert terms and factor them into sequences of terms.
+Also, if you look at patcher.ml4, there are some auxiliary commands you can call to do things like invert terms and factor them into sequences of terms.
 Just keep in mind that this is an initial proof-of-concept tool.